alanwhite1203/alanwhite1203.github.io/EqConvertible.md

 	Convertible bonds are hybrid securities that have both debt and equity features.
 	Most convertible bonds are subordinated debt of the issuer.
 In the event of bankruptcy, the claims of other bondholders take priority over convertible bondholders except the preferred and common stock owners.

-	The Use of convertible bonds
 	By issuing convertibles they can lower their cost of debt funding compared to straight debt alone.
 	Lower-credit companies who may not be able to access the straight debt market can often still issue convertible debt.
 	Companies who anticipate equity appreciation can use convertibles to defer equity financing to a time when growth has been achieved.
 	Convertible bonds offer greater satiability of income than common stock.
 	They provide a yield that is often higher than the dividend yield of common stock.
 	Given the optionality, convertibles have tended to have lower risk.

-	Valuation
-	Convertible bonds are hybrid securities that have both debt and equity features.

 	The valuation of convertible or reverse convertible bonds can be quite complex because of its dual nature as a normal bond and as an equity call/put option.
 	There is no closed-form solution for convertibles.